THE MUST-DO EARLY SEASON CYCLOSPORTIVE EVENT

 ABOUT THE EVENT

-The Burgess Hill Springtime Classic is the one of the most popular cyclosportives in the Southeast.
-Don't miss out on this great cycling challenge which has been successfully run now to great applause for over 15 years.
+The Burgess Hill Springtime Classic is one of the most popular cyclosportives in the Southeast.
+Don't miss out on this great cycling challenge which has been successfully run now to great applause for over 16 years.
 This really is an event not to miss, and an excellent event to test your early season fitness with notable iconic hills of the area on all the 3 routes.
-All courses travel over the wonderful country side of Ashdown Forest with the longerst route travelling into Kent and Surrey.
+All courses travel over the wonderful countryside of Ashdown Forest with the longest route traveling into Kent and Surrey.

 THE CLASSIC Route at 71 miles